BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-the form of `for (const auto & bit : data)` works, but it can't modify the data. and the form `for (auto bit : data)` can modify the data, but doesn't look right. in any other case we wouldn't excpect to work.\
+the form of `for (const auto & bit : data)` works, but it can't modify the data. and the form `for (auto bit : data)` can modify the data, but doesn't look right. in any other case we wouldn't expect to work.\
 one way to avoid this is to use forwarding references. `auto &&`, which works for both proxies and regular behavior, so if we see it, we should know that it's a proxy object and be careful

 ```cpp